CanJam’s mission (as its name implies) is to celebrate Jamaican and other urban

 forms from the African/Caribbean Diaspora.
 We hope to not only present exciting

-emerging artists but to assist them as they seek to monetise their talents.
+emerging artists but to assist them as they seek to monetize their talents.

 In 2016, our team began to design CanJam.
 The team included founders Michael